Nodes and Kinds

 Since this document is aimed at new libraries, it's also implicitly expecting that the new library might be in a new language.
 We can't presume to know precisely what that language will enable or encourage!
 Therefore, there will be limits to how transferable the advice in this document may be.
 We do expect that the best way to express IPLD concepts may vary based on the language a library is created in.
 We accept this and try to write this document anyway, and make it as useful as it can be.

 These guidelines are written with particular attention to the limitations that are typical to strongly typed languages.
 (Some of the phrasing used reflect this -- we refer to "types", "enumerations", "interfaces", "packages", etc. However, these concepts can still translate even to languages with varying amounts of compile-time type checking, and indeed even to those with none.
-While the concepts are certainly not identical across all languages, we hope that they're close enough to be meaningful to a thoughtful reader.)
+While the concepts are certainly not identical across all languages, we hope that they're close enough to be meaningful to a thoughtful reader.
+If you would like some primer on these concepts, we also maintain a page on "Type Theory Glossary" which is language-agnostic.)

 We expect that common concepts for IPLD libraries will emerge across many languages, and hope that some vocabulary for these concepts is something we can share.
 Loosely and untyped languages may need to interpret these guidelines appropriately while extracting the key concepts; but even among languages with stricter concepts of compile-time type checking, the meaning of "interface" can vary greatly -- all readers will need to be ready to use their best judgement.